 The geographic distribution and investment of CDBG funds reflect the State's strategy for the development of non-entitlement communities in the State.
 This strategy is based upon the consolidated plan, the identification of local priorities, and investments that are consistent with the CDBG program.
 The method of distribution is designed to permit flexibility in the utilization of other funding sources and the timing of investment decisions.
 No target areas are identified.
 All applications determined to be eligible and to meet a HUD National Objective shall advance and be reviewed for funding consideration.
-The State of West Viriginia is currently in the process of making FY2021 CDBG awards and intends to award funds by October 2022.
-With that said, the Statecommitted a total of \$12,352,205.76 inCDBG-CV funding for use in a variety of counties and municipalities.
-CDBG-CV funds were invested statewide via food programs administered by the State and through public facilities and services in the following counites and municipalities: Berkeley County, Grant County, Hampshire County, Mingo County, Pocahontas County, the City of Morgantown, and the Corporation of Shepherdstown.
+The State of West Viriginia is currently in the process of making FY2022 CDBG awards and intends to award funds the 4th quarter of 2023.
+With that said, the State's CDBG-CV program has committed a total of \$18,792,464.98 in CDBG-CV funding for use in a variety of counties and municipalities.
+CDBG-CV funds were invested statewide via food programs administered by the State and through public facilities and services in the following counites and municipalities: Berkeley County, Grant County, Hampshire County, Harrison County, Marshall County, Mineral County, Mingo County, Pocahontas County, Randolph County, Taylor County, Webster County, the City of Fairmont, the City of Huntington, the City of Morgantown, the City of Moundsville, and the Corporation of Shepherdstown.